christianhelle/apiclientcodegen/README.md

 ![build status](https://christianhelle.visualstudio.com/API%20Client%20Code%20Generator/_apis/build/status/CI%20Build)

 # REST API Client Code Generator
-A collection of Visual Studio custom tool code generators for Swagger / OpenAPI specification files
+A collection of Visual Studio C# custom tool code generators for Swagger / OpenAPI specification files

 **Features**

 - Supports Visual Studio 2017 and 2019
+- Add New REST API Client to a project from an OpenAPI specification URL (e.g https://petstore.swagger.io/v2/swagger.json) using **AutoRest**, **NSwag**, **Swagger Codegen**, or **OpenAPI Codegen**
 - Define custom namespace for the generated file
-- Auto-updating of generated code file when changes are made to the Swagger.json file
+- Auto-updating of generated code file when changes are made to the OpenAPI specification json file (Swagger.json)
 - Generate code using an NSwag Studio file by including it in the project and using the **Generate with NSwag Studio** context menu